juliecherner/juliecherner/README.md

 - 👋 Hi, I’m Julie Cherner
-- 🌱 I’m a Full Stack Developer in Javascript and Typescript
+- 🌱 I’m a Full Stack Engineer | Javascript and Typescript
-- 💟 Addicted to React.js
+- 💟 Doing front with React and Angular
-- 🤩 Inspired with business logic with Node.js
+- 🤩 Inspired with back with Node (Express and Nest)
-- 🗃 Organized with MongoDB and PostgreSQL
+- 🗃 Organized with MongoDB, PostgreSQL, AWS Reshift, Redis
-- 🏆 Containerized with Docker
+- 🏆 Use Docker, Kubernetes, AWS, Aruze
 - 🖊 Enjoying writing on <a href="https://dev.to/juliecherner">dev.to</a>